ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/tech-levels/jump-drive.md

 # The Jump Drive

-**Jump** allows ships to move between stars by crossing hyperspace, covering between 1 and 6 parsecs in approximately **one week**.
+**Jump** allows starships to travel between stars by crossing hyperspace, covering between 1 and 6 parsecs in approximately **one week**.

-This system consumes refined hydrogen, not as direct fuel, but as plasmatic reaction mass that feeds the energy accumulation process for creating a minimal tachyon field using the ship’s lanthanum mesh.
+This system does not consume hydrogen as direct fuel, but rather as a source of plasmatic reaction mass.
+This mass feeds the energy accumulation process required to generate a minimal tachyon field, activated through the ship's lanthanum grid.

-At the critical point of energy accumulation, the tachyon field becomes polarized in a three-dimensional vector, generating directed hyperspace.
+At the critical energy point, the tachyon field polarizes into a three-dimensional vector, generating a directed hyperspatial envelope.

-During the jump, the ship is completely isolated from normal space: it cannot communicate, receive signals, or be located until it emerges at the end of transit.
+During transit, the ship remains completely isolated from realspace: it cannot communicate, receive signals, or be detected by external means.
+However, the initial jump event leaves a detectable signature: tachyon polarization can be registered by specialized sensors, revealing the direction and magnitude of the vector.

-However, the polarization of tachyons makes them instantly detectable by specialized sensors, so the vector and power of the jump can be determined at the moment it occurs.

-## Interstellar Transit

-The interstellar transit process does not simply involve **jumping**: for correct operation and to minimize variables, jumps must be initiated far from any gravitational well or electromagnetic source.

-This means moving at least 100 times the diameter of a star or any other massive body in the stellar system.

-The same applies at the destination: the target point must be sufficiently far from massive objects.

-Both displacements consume time to bring the vessel to and from the jump point at its destination.

-### Why one week?
+## Why One Week?

-A **jump** has an approximate duration of 168 hours, regardless of the impulse distance.
+The duration of the jump —approximately 168 standard hours— is independent of the distance traveled.

-Hyperspatial displacement is limited by the interaction of polarized tachyons with the ship’s harmonic mass.

-Theoretically, instantaneous point-to-point tachyon displacement is possible, but it would require tachyons with infinite negative mass, which would trigger a catastrophic collapse of matter-antimatter microreactions in real space, severely damaging the interstellar vessel and destroying its systems.

-Tachyons must maintain a harmonic relationship between real and imaginary mass and energy; this balance allows the jump drive to keep the ship isolated from real space while it moves in a direction at a constant speed, determined by the lanthanum’s space-time resonance.

-It is a physical limitation of the materials: lanthanum alloys stand out for their harmonic mass stability, which enables relatively fast and highly reliable jumps.
+This is because hyperspatial velocity does not depend on the energy of the jump, but on the harmonic properties of the ship itself.

+Theoretically, instantaneous displacement would be possible through tachyons operating under a regime of infinite imaginary mass.
+However, such a condition disrupts the energetic coherence of realspace, causing critical instabilities such as matter-antimatter microreactions and harmonic collapses, with potentially catastrophic consequences.

+To avoid this, the jump drive maintains a controlled relationship between real and imaginary mass.
+In this balance, lanthanum plays a key role: its properties allow stabilization of the jump field’s resonance frequency.

-Calibrating a jump drive is like tuning a musical instrument: the small variations in the harmonic fields generated by the lanthanum mesh determine the precision and stability of the jump.
+> Tuning a jump drive is like tuning a musical instrument: small variations in the modulation of the lanthanum grid affect the precision, efficiency, and safety of the transit.

+The resulting hyperspatial envelope has fixed properties, determined by the balance between the ship's mass and the structural harmonic resonance of the lanthanum mesh.
+The induced tachyons force the ship into this domain, where relative velocities and real distances cease to exist.

+The perceived transit time —168 hours— results from the build-up of harmonic resonance layers and their natural dissipation periods.
+Regardless of the magnitude of the jump vector (i.e., the distance), the induced tachyonic resonances dissipate at a constant rate.

+Thus, the *effective speed* of hyperspatial displacement varies with the vector's magnitude, but the total transit duration remains constant for all full jumps.

+## Limitations

+Interstellar jumps cannot be initiated near gravitational wells or strong electromagnetic sources.
+To ensure stability, the process must begin at least 100 diameters away from the nearest massive body.

+The same applies at the destination: the reentry point must be clear of significant gravitational perturbations.
+Sublight travel is required both before and after the jump, adding time to the overall journey.